Course overview

 Professional recognition

-This course is professionally accredited by industry.
-As a graduate you will have completed the academic requirements for membership of the Australian Institute of Building (AIB), the Australian Institute of Quantity Surveyors (AIQS), the Chartered Institute of Building (CIOB) and the Royal Institution of Chartered Surveyors (RICS).
+The construction management stream of this combined course is professionally accredited by industry.
+As a graduate, you will have completed the academic requirements for membership of the Australian Institute of Quantity Surveyors (AIQS), the Chartered Institute of Building (CIOB) and the Royal Institution of Chartered Surveyors (RICS).

-As a graduate you will also receive professional accreditation by the Australian Property Institute and the Royal Institution of Chartered Surveyors.
+The property and real estate stream is professionally accredited by the Australian Property Institute (API) and the Royal Institution of Chartered Surveyors (RICS).
 In addition, you will meet the academic requirements for membership as a Certified Practising Valuer.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.